Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting the Piazza Navona market| ©Rafael Jiménez

-What can I find in this market?
+What can I find at this flea market?

-Christmas lights and street musicians do the rest.
 If you're left wanting more, make a note of the best Christmas markets to make your experience in the Eternal City unique.
 You'll want to see them all!

 Book a tour of Rome's fountains and squares